 Please note that in case you want to make a DSR-request, this must be directed to the controller and that Scrive cannot accommodate such a request where Scrive is the processor, or subprocessor.

 In addition, you have the right to lodge a complaint to a supervisory authority.
 The Swedish Authority for Privacy Protection (Integritetsskyddsmyndigheten, IMY) is the supervisory authority responsible for Scrive.
-However, you may lodge a complaint to any supervisory authority within the European Union and such complains will be reassigned to the responsible supervisory authority.
+If you lodge a complaint to another supervisory authority within the European Union your complaints will be reassigned to the responsible supervisory authority.

 The Swedish Authority for Privacy Protection: